 - 4 potatoes, peeled and cut into chunks

-- In a large Dutch oven, heat oil over medium and cook celery, carrots and onion until the onion is soft.
+- In a large Dutch oven, heat oil over medium and cook meat with celery, carrots and onion until the onion is soft.

 - Add the garlic, thyme and bay leaf and cook another minute.